PierreBx/ariane-xml/tests/QUICKSTART.md

 Example:
 ```
 ╔════════════════════════════════════════════════════════════════╗
-║           ExpoCLI Comprehensive Test Suite v1.0               ║
+║           Ariane-XML Comprehensive Test Suite v1.0               ║
 ╚════════════════════════════════════════════════════════════════╝

-Working directory: /home/user/ExpoCLI
+Working directory: /home/user/Ariane-XML

-ERROR: ExpoCLI binary not found
+ERROR: Ariane-XML binary not found
-The binary is not in PATH and not found at ./build/expocli
+The binary is not in PATH and not found at ./build/ariane-xml

 Options:
-  1. Install expocli to your PATH, or
+  1. Install ariane-xml to your PATH, or
   2. Build locally in ./build/

 Would you like to build it locally now? (y/n)